raspberrypilearning/blender-marble/en/step_3.md

 ![The materials pane is pulled up to reveal all of the material settings.](images/material-pull-up.gif)

-**Tip**: Move your mouse the the edge of the window until the mouse pointer changes to a double arrow.
+**Tip**: Move your mouse the the edge of the window.
+The mouse pointer will change to a double arrow.
 Click and drag the window up.

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">**procedural texture**</span> is a texture that has been generated using a set of mathematical rules.
-Procedureal textures are used to make high quality, easily editable, scalable textures that can be added to any surface and still fit together perfectly at the edges.
+Procedural textures are used to make high quality, easily editable, scalable textures that can be added to any surface and still fit together perfectly at the edges.
 </p>

 ### Create a Noise texture